Driving licence in Italy

 The so-called "patentino" (small driving licence) was an Italian licence given to young people with a minimum age of 14 years.
 This licence permitted teenagers to drive scooters and "micro-cars" (small cars with a maximum motor power of 4 kW and a maximum speed of 45 km/h).
 In 2013, this was replaced with a new category of driver's licence.

 Since February 2011, new drivers (less than one year) must not drive vehicles with an engine power greater than 70 kilowatts (95 horsepower), to reduce the number of teenager-caused collisions.

+Since 2013, the driving test can be done with an automatic transmission vehicle, and a 78 code is applied on the back of the licence.
+If the driver wishes to remove it, they have to do another driving test, without doing the theory test.

 Obtaining a driver's licence

 The Italian driving licence can be obtained after finishing a driver's education course and passing a two-stage test: a theory test and a driving test.
 An elementary school diploma is also required to obtain a valid driving licence.

 In order to pass the theory test, an applicant cannot make more than three mistakes on a total of thirty questions related to road signs and street code articles.
 The test is timed and must be completed in twenty minutes.
 A failed theory test can be retaken once.
 After passing the theory test, the applicant receives a foglio rosa (learner's permit) that allows them to drive accompanied by an adult with ten or more years of driving experience.
-The permit is valid for twelve months, within which a driving test must be taken.
+The permit is valid for twelve months, during which a driving test must be taken.
 A failed driving test can be retaken twice (three attempts overall).

+The Italian driving licence is issued with a score of 20 points.
+These points are reduced in the event of violations of the Highway Code (with a greater deduction depending on the seriousness of the violation).
+Drivers can verify the number of points they have within a dedicated online portal.